2dawng/checker/README.md

 # Checkers Game

-A simple implementation of the Checkers (Draughts) game in Python using Pygame.
-The game features both 2-player mode and a simple bot opponent.
+A modern implementation of the classic Checkers (Draughts) game using Python and Pygame.
+Features both a two-player mode and a bot opponent.

 ## Features

+- Two game modes:
-- 2-player mode with timer (5 minutes per player)
+  - Two-player mode with timer (33.3 minutes per player)
-- Bot mode with a simple AI opponent
+  - Bot mode for single-player gameplay
+- Modern chess.com style board design
+- Forced capture rules with multi-capture support
-- King pieces (when a piece reaches the opposite end)
+- King pieces with special movement rules
-- Valid move highlighting
+- Move highlighting system:
-- Forced capture rules
+  - Cyan indicators for pieces that can capture
+  - Green indicators for valid moves
+  - Pulsing animation for selected pieces
+- Detailed move logging with algebraic notation
+- Game state tracking and display
-- Timer display for each player
+- Home button for easy navigation

 ## Requirements